huy9997/SMSBot/README.md

 -be a collaborator on twilio s

 to run the program :

-run python3 SMSBot.py
+There is a Shebang for python3 now
+./SMSBot.py
 run ngrok
 copy the http ngrok link to twilio open the phone number in twilio and paste the ngrok link into the manage phone numbers